costineesti/about-me/content/notes/foundation models 2.md

 >* "The dog bit the man"
 >* "The man bit the dog"
 >
 >Self-attention can not figure out who bit whom without positional information.
+Attention is **permutation invariant** because it is only a weighted sum of values.
+That's where the positional encoding comes in and makes it clear that "The dog bit the man" and not the inverse.

 Look into Swin (Shifted Window Transformer)?